Illinois Squatter's Rights Guide: 2025 Laws, SB 1563, and Property Protection

 It's important to understand the distinction between squatting and trespassing.
 While trespassing is a criminal offense that involves entering property without permission, squatting typically involves a person living on a property for an extended period without authorization.
 The distinction becomes important in how law enforcement can respond to each situation.

-With the potential implementation of SB 3658, Illinois is shifting from treating squatting as a purely civil matter to one with potential criminal implications, potentially strengthening property owners' rights significantly.
+With the upcoming implementation of SB 1563, Illinois is shifting from treating squatting as a purely civil matter to one with potential criminal implications, strengthening property owners' rights and ability to expedite the removal of squatters.

 Illinois Adverse Possession Requirements